editorconfig/editorconfig-emacs/README.md

 You can also modify this variable with the command
 <kbd>M-x customize-variable [RET] editorconfig-indentation-alist [RET]</kbd>.
-For a bit more compilicated cases please take a look at the docstring of this variable.
+For a bit more complicated cases please take a look at the docstring of this variable.

 ## Testing